ietf-wg-cellar/matroska-specification/menu.md

 *   Enable/Disable a Chapter UID
 *   Hide/Unhide a Chapter UID

-All the actions will be writen in a normal Matroska track, with a timecode.
+All the actions will be written in a normal Matroska track, with a timecode.
 A "Menu Frame" SHOULD be able to contain more that one action/highlight for a given timecode. (to be determined, EBML format structure)

 ## Player requirements

 Some players might not support the control track.
 That mean they will play the active/looped parts as part of the data.
 So I suggest putting the active/looped parts of a movie at the end of a movie.
-When a Menu-aware player encouter the default Control Track of a Matroska file, the first order SHOULD be to jump at the start of the active/looped part of the movie.
+When a Menu-aware player encounter the default Control Track of a Matroska file, the first order SHOULD be to jump at the start of the active/looped part of the movie.

 # Working Graph